Binghamton at a Glance

 - Our grads get into medical school at rates that are 13% above the national average.

-- There are nearly 95,000 Binghamton alumni spread across all 50 states and around the world.
+- There are more than 100,000 Binghamton alumni spread across all 50 states and around the world.